snowdrop/rest-http-example/README.md

     curl http://localhost:8080/greeting -d name=Bruno
     ```

-# Build and Deploy Using OpenShift

-1. Deploy the project on Openshift using the [minishift tool](https://github.com/minishift/minishift), which installs OpenShift on a virtual machine (Virtualbox, libvirt or Xhyve) like a Docker daemon.

-    ```
-    minishift delete
-    minishift start --openshift-version=v1.3.1
-    eval $(minishift docker-env)
-    oc login --username=admin --password=admin
-    ```

-1. Configure the Fabric8 Maven plug-in.

-    ```
-    mvn clean fabric8:build -Popenshift
-    ```

-    The Fabric8 plug-in is a Java OpenShift/Kubernetes API that communicates with the platform to build the Docker image and to create a pod from the application image.

-1. To use the official Red Hat S2I image, configure the Fabric8 Maven Plug-in to use the Java S2I image with the following  parameter:

-    ```
-    -Dfabric8.generator.from=registry.access.redhat.com/jboss-fuse-6/fis-java-openshift
-    ```

-1. Deploy the application and create the pod.

-    ```
-    mvn fabric8:deploy -Popenshift
-    ```

-1. Test the service.

-    ```
-    http $(minishift service NAME_OF_THE_SERVICE --url=true)/greeting
-    ```

-1. To test the project against OpenShift using Arquillian, run the following command:

-    ```
-    mvn clean verify -Popenshift
-    ```

 # OpenShift Online

 1. Go to [OpenShift Online](https://console.dev-preview-int.openshift.com/console/command-line) to get the token used by the oc client for authentication and project access.